Since the outbreak of the Coronavirus pandemic, many businesses have been forced to go fully online and switch to remote

 Now, one of the major challenges is keeping your call centre efficient while working remotely.
 That is where you should consider switching to online phone systems.

 VoIP solutions for businesses are built on the cloud and delivered over the internet.
 VoIP providers also offer responsive desktop and mobile apps that allow your employees to communicate with customer via multiple devices, no matter where they are.
-On the other hand, their noise-cancelling microphones will ensure exceptional call quality and minimise interruptions.
+On the other hand, their noise-cancelling microphones will ensure exceptional call quality and minimize interruptions.

 Most importantly, online phone services can integrate with your CRM tools.
 When a customer calls you, the system will notify you about their previous experiences, pain points, and purchasing histories, allowing you to create highly personalised customer experiences.